GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

   them here.
 * Keep the promotion out of the way of next steps in your journey or you can negatively affect your journey completion rates.
-In the e-commerce example above, notice how the key journey call-to-action to checkout is above the app install promotion.
+In the e-commerce example above, notice how the key call to action to checkout is above the app install promotion.

 <div class="w-clearfix">&nbsp;</div>